 Safeway Leaves Texas

-By the 1980s, on the brink of international and domestic expansion campaigns, the profitable but cash poor public company was putting themselves at risk of a hostile takeover.
+By the 1980s, on the brink of international and domestic expansion campaigns, the profitable, but cash poor, public company was putting themselves at risk of a hostile takeover.
 In July of 1986 Safeway’s worst fears came true when Dart Group announced their intents to force a hostile takeover of the company.
-Much of Safeway’s most recent expansion had been financed through loans which put the company into debt, this debt meant Safeway would not be able to prevent another company from Dart from buying a majority share.
-It looked like if the Dart group got their hands on Safeway, they would likely need to liquidate the chain to earn their money back, as they had done to multiple other companies in the past.
+Much of Safeway’s most recent expansion had been financed through loans which put the company into debt, this debt meant Safeway would not be able to prevent another company named Dart from buying a majority share.
+It looked like if the Dart group got their hands on Safeway, they would need to liquidate the chain to earn their money back, as they had done to multiple other companies in the past.
 To prevent this from happening, a month later in August 1986 Safeway made the decision to accept a buyout bid from Kohlberg Kravis Roberts (KKR), who intended to acts as “white knights”.
 This meant that the chain would not be liquidated however, they would still need to immediately reduce their debt load.

 One of the first attempts at prepping to spin off was to start paring back locations.
 This was helpful on two fronts, as a smaller store count would make things easier on the new chain, and it helped to pay down some of Safeway’s debt.
 From May to August, Safeway closed 42 stores through the Houston division, some of which would later reopen.
-While nothing had become public yet the formation of AppleTree was taking place, with small clues like the use of the “99 Stores” count prior to reaching that number in a June 1987 ad.
-Based on revelations which came forward nearly 10 years after this all happened, it seems that Safeway Corporate may have had some push in the formation of AppleTree given the exact same circumstances arose with two other divisions (not counting Oklahoma).
+While nothing had been made public yet the formation of AppleTree was taking place, with small clues like the use of the “99 Stores” count prior to reaching that number in a June 1987 ad.
+Based on revelations which came forward nearly 10 years after this all happened, it seems that Safeway Corporate may have had some push in the formation of AppleTree given the exact same circumstances arose with three other divisions (including Oklahoma).